 So it was being discussed in various platforms regarding in what manner do we include gender equality and the question of gender mainstreaming- which is – the idea that states and actors and institutions- need a policy structure where gender equality is incorporated in policies and structures.
 In the backdrop of discussions around gender equality, we’ve witnessed the origins of policy frameworks such as the CEDAW- Convention against the elimination of all forms of discrimination against women in 1979.

-Feminist advocates over the past few years have been skeptical of the idea of gender maisntreaming that all it did was ‘add’ some women in all levels and decision making bodies by emphasizing and ensuring the inclusion of women, presence of women and participation has contributed to participation but not true representation- ‘add women and stir’ approach; instead of actually ensuring access to power by women and ensuring that other goals of gender equality are achieved.
+Feminist advocates over the past few years have been skeptical of the idea of gender mainstreaming that all it did was ‘add’ some women in all levels and decision making bodies by emphasizing and ensuring the inclusion of women, presence of women and participation has contributed to participation but not true representation- ‘add women and stir’ approach; instead of actually ensuring access to power by women and ensuring that other goals of gender equality are achieved.

 However, the CEDAW by encouraging that more women representation should be there in all levels, especially at the international level, did bring about a change as it was always noted that there were not enough women in IR which as a field is very male dominated.